Sign in

 Question 1: What are the properties of nylon?

-Ans: Nylon is lustrous, extremely elastic, very strong.
-It damages resistant to oil and many other chemicals.
-It does not absorb water as it is water-resistant.
-Nylon dries quickly.
-It has a dense molecular structure.
-Nylon is resilient and durable.
-It is resistant to stains, UV rays, heat and other chemicals.
-Nylon is resistant to mould and mildew.
+Answer: Nylon is lustrous, highly elastic, and exceptionally strong.
+It is resistant to oil and many chemicals, does not absorb water, dries quickly, and has a dense molecular structure.
+Nylon is also durable, resistant to stains, UV rays, heat, and chemicals, and is mold and mildew resistant.

 Question 2: What are the uses of nylon?

-• For Clothing purposes like Shirts, Foundation garments, lingerie, raincoats, underwear, swimwear and cycle wear.
+• Clothing items like shirts, foundation garments, lingerie, raincoats, underwear, swimwear, and cycling wear.

 Question 3: How is nylon produced?